tatusl/blog/content/blog-technical-workflow.md

-Title: Technical blog workflow
+Title: How to create automated blogging workflow with Pelican, Git and Travis CI
 Date: 2016-03-19 15:20
 Category: Tech
 Tags: pelican, git, travis, workflow
-Slug: blog-technical-side
+Slug: automating-blogging-workflow

 ##Technical side of the blog